-Get to know the factors that cause high cholesterol
+What are the factors that cause high cholesterol?

 High cholesterol levels can lead to health implications such as blocked arteries which can increase your risk of developing conditions such as heart disease and in some cases diabetes.

 In the UK alone over half of the adult population have raised cholesterol.

 There are a number of elements that can cause high cholesterol, with many of them being addressable.

 The food you put into your body can play a huge role in increasing your cholesterol.
 Fats (in particular saturated fats) in particular, always come into the firing line as being the main contributor to high cholesterol – although this has recently come under some scrutiny.

 The worst offenders of increasing cholesterol are foods such as processed meats, trans fats, and added sugars.
 Addressing your diet can be the easiest place to start with improving your cholesterol.
 With diets such as the DASH and Mediterranean diet being incredibly popular.

 Besides your diet other factors such as exercise, sleep and stress can lead to higher cholesterol.
 There can be a vicious cycle between stress, sleep and exercise and if you are lacking in all three coupled with the food you are eating this can cause an increase in your cholesterol.